WestlyEdge/terraform-ecs-ha-cluster-1/README.md

 - To facilitate 100% self contained infra as code, we are supplying a pre-defined ssh key pair to the ecs terraform module
 - notice the *key_pair_name* and *key_pair_public_key* values @ [*/config-sandbox-us-east-1/terraform.tfvars*](/config-sandbox-us-east-1/terraform.tfvars)
-- If you need ssh access to the ecs instances, you will need the private key file, you'll find it in the *"mb-key-pairs"* s3 bucket, keeping this bucket up to date is a manual act
+- If you need ssh access to the ecs instances, you will need the ssh private key file, you'll find it in the *"mb-key-pairs"* s3 bucket, keeping this bucket up to date is a manual act
 - naming convention for the ssh private key file is... *"{environment}-{ecs-cluster-name}-kp.pem"* = *"sandbox-ecs-ha-cluster-1-kp.pem"*